 Three Items You Will Need

-- Camera – Any camera will do the trick (see our brief overview of using a smartphone in photographing miniatures).
+- Camera – Any camera will do the trick (see the difference between a smartphone and dedicated camera).
 It’s how you use the camera that makes all the difference!

 - Lights – If you want good looking photos, then having enough light on your game area could make all the difference (see some of the lights we’ve recommended for painting miniatures).
 You can get constant LED lights designed for photography or videography fairly priced on Amazon.

 - Tripod – I’ve dabbled with using different setups.
 Generally, the tripod is great for when you need it, but it’s not really necessary unless you’re doing video work, or don’t have the extra hand.
 A tripod may provide more stability for a few of the more creative camera angles (read below for more).
 The one we recommend is the Gorillapod by Joby, especially the smaller one that can hold your smart phone (see it on Amazon).